sdras/awesome-actions/README.md

 - [Deploying Self-Hosted GitHub Actions Runners with Docker](https://testdriven.io/blog/github-actions-docker/) - Deploy self-hosted GitHub Actions runners with Docker and Docker Swarm to DigitalOcean.
 - [Setup Auto-scaled self-hosted GitHub Actions Runners on AWS Spot-instances](https://040code.github.io/2020/05/25/scaling-selfhosted-action-runners)

 > Please don't hesitate to make a PR if you have more resources to share.
-Check out [contributing.md](contributing.md) for more information
+Check out [contributing.md](contributing.md) for more information.

 ## License